 " The images reveal how expressive the element of the window can be, as many of the 25 signature designs will be instantly recognizable for die-hard architecture fans, while others may reveal a previously-unrecognized trend in the work of a particular architect.
+"The windows are the eyes of architecture.
+Through the windows enters the light and shadow that creates spaces.
+The windows invite us to enter the landscape, and are the cracks through which to spy on architecture," writes Babina.
+"I tried to transform a detail into the protagonist to emphasize its expressive capacity.
 Italo Calvino's 'Invisible Cities', Illustrated (Again) Italo Calvino's 'Invisible Cities', Illustrated (Again) Lima-based architect Karina Puente has a personal project: to illustrate each and every "invisible" city from Italo Calvino's 1972 novel.

+These Watercolors Capture the Unsung Architecture of Tokyo's Eclectic Storefronts A renowned symbol of the modern world, Tokyo is a city commonly associated with bright lights, innovative technology and sleek buildings.
 So when Polish artist Mateusz Urbanowicz first moved to Tokyo, he was taken aback by the number of old, architecturally eclectic storefronts that continued to flourish within the city.
 “When I moved to Tokyo, more than 3 years ago I was really surprised that upon my walks I encountered so many shops still in business in really old buildings,” Urbanowicz explains.
 “Differently to Kobe, where the earthquake wiped out a lot of these old downtown houses and shops, in Tokyo they still survive.”

+Inspired by the buildings’ resilience and their unique architectural features, Urbanowicz set out to document the storefronts in a series of watercolor illustrations, capturing the process through making-of videos.
+“I really like buildings that are lived in and cared for for a long time.
 Need Help With Basic Sketching Techniques?
 Let These Videos Teach You.
 Need Help With Basic Sketching Techniques?
 Let These Videos Teach You We’ve all heard the story of the cocktail napkin sketch that inspired a masterwork.
 Architecture is all about communicating ideas visually, and there is no better way to quickly express an idea than through sketching.
 But for many students just starting on the path of architecture, the skills to actually create such sketches don't come naturally, and mentors who will take the time to explain such basics can be hard to find.

 Illustrator Federico Babina is known for his creative mashups like Archilife, which paired movie stars with homes designed by famous architects.
 He’s recently unveiled his latest series called Architale that’s in the same vein—this time, it focuses on fairy tale architecture.
 Babina describes it as “a tribute to the fairy tale universe where the architectures are reinvented to accommodate the protagonists of the story.”
 Architale features 17 charming homes of beloved characters like Peter Pan and Cinderella.
 If you’re familiar with their original stories, parts of Babina’s architecture will be instantly recognizable.
 Aladdin’s lair has the markings of a giant genie lamp, while the three little pigs are in angular homes made of straw, sticks, and bricks.
 (There is, of course, the big bad wolf lurking at the base of these elevated bungalows.)
 The Bare Essentials: 12 Minimalist Illustrations of Iconic Architecture.
 Yeah, we thought minimalist posters were done, too.
 Still, though they're a little late to the game, these prints by Portuguese artist and illustrator André Chiote are intriguing in their own right.

 Chiote's work delivers everything we've come to expect (and smugly sneer at) from the design meme: simple geometric lines and bold colors that consume the entirety of the composition.
 Here, the modern and contemporary structures Chiote takes as his subjects are, for the most part, reduced to a few building details or formal snapshots.
 Context doesn't enter the equation, except in the case of Niemeyer's Niterói Contemporary Art Museum, where the hills of Rio de Janeiro entice in the background.
 Chiote's cannon is vast, ranging from modernist icons like Breuer's Whitney museum and a couple of Niemeyer works to newer landmarks like Gehry's Vitra Design Museum, Zumthor's Kolumba Museum, Piano's LACMA.

 [All images: André Chiote] [via This Isn't Happiness] These Intricate Illustrations Portray the Details of Fantastical Cities.
 These Intricate Illustrations Portray the Details of Fantastical Cities In the first installment of her series, “Cities and Memory - the Architecture and the City," architect Marta Vilarinho de Freitas created a set of intricately rendered architectural fantasy worlds that straddled the line between realism and abstraction.
 Now Vilarinho de Freitas has returned with an additional 7 illustrations, this time experimenting with planimetrics and new cityscape scenes.
 In her drawings, she explores the relationship between detail and perception of the city, where negative space becomes as important to an architectural element’s presence and what is drawn.
 This Architect Fuses Art and Science by Hand Illustrating the Golden Ratio.
 This Architect Fuses Art and Science by Hand Illustrating the Golden Ratio Rafael Araujo is a Venezuelan architect and illustrator who at the age of fifteen began to observe intelligent patterns in nature, giving rise to his interest in the golden ratio located in our natural environment.

 More than 40 years later, the results of this hobby is a collection of beautiful illustrations of nature made entirely by hand, equipped with a pencil, a compass, a ruler and a protractor.
 The artist's illustrations give his ability to represent the mathematical brilliance of the natural world, inciting the reunion of humans with nature.
+Illustrations that seem to come from a technological team, are made entirely by hand, mixing mathematical perfection with the artistic performance of Araujo.
+Most of us observe a simple butterfly flutter, the artist visualizes a complex mathematical framework that regulates movements subtle flight.
 Architects’ Sketchbooks: Oscar Niemeyer.
-Given the proliferation of digital tools and time-saving software now available, some believe sketching is losing its relevance.
-With this visual series, we celebrate the art of drawing by delving into the sketchbooks of designers, revealing some hidden gems along the way.
-To be considered for a feature, send your own sketches with a description of your design process to email@example.com.